cortex-js/compute-engine/src/README.md

 presence is required.
 It indicates the **name of the function** or "what" the function is about.

-The head is usually an identifier, but it can be another expression.
+The head is usually an identifier, but it may also be another expression.

 - If the head is an identifier, it should follow the conventions for function names (see below).

   ```json
   // Apply the function "Sin" to the argument "x"